grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 ### What exactly is `ReservationInProgress`?

-As mentioned earlier, the intent for this object is to collect information about processing a command, so that the issuer of the command can act on that information (e.g. use it to create a response) when processing finishes.
+As mentioned earlier, the intent for this object is to collect information about processing a command, so that the issuer of the command (in our case, a controller object) can act on that information (e.g. use it to create a response) when processing finishes.
 Speaking in patterns language, this is an implementation of a Collecting Parameter pattern[^CollectingParameter].

 There is something I often do, but I did not put in the example for the sake of simplicity.
 When I implement a collecting parameter, I typically make it implement two interfaces -- one more narrow and the other one -- wider.
 Let me show them to you: